 Michael founded Kennet in 1997.
-Earlier, he was responsible for establishing the international operations of Thompson Clive & Partners in California and Paris.
+Earlier, he was responsible for establishing the international operations of investment firm Thompson Clive & Partners in Silicon Valley and in Paris.

 Born in the United States, Michael has lived in several European countries and speaks fluent French.